 You could use a composite model to pull the aggregate data that’s used.

 At the highest level, you could pull that aggregate data into a dataset and import mode.
 So it’s ready to go highly available, very fast.
 So your reports come up very quickly, but you can leave all the detailed data back in the backend and have the model use direct query against that data.
 So then, if and only if a user drills through and the higher detail level of data, then it will go pull that data from the underlying source.
 But you’re not spending resources pulling a bunch of detailed data into the cloud, if that’s not likely to be used or if you don’t know which portions of that are likely to be used.

-So that covers the, some of the Dataset Considerations and, in fact, this wraps up the cover overview for today.
-So I’m going to pass it back to mister Wine.
-How’re you go over a few other things?
+So that covers the, some of the dataset considerations and, in fact, this wraps up the cover overview for today.
+So I’m going to pass it back to Mike.
 That was a great presentation.
 Everybody, please stick around because we have some great information here for you and the aforementioned Q&A.

 Please do get your questions and put them in the question pane.
 Please put them in the question pane and not in the chat window.
 As we can’t, it’s hard for us to monitor all these different places and make sure we capture them accurately.

 But before we get into that, there’s a few resources here that might be interested in, the first of them being the Power BI Premium calculator slides following the link on this slide here.

 What it allows you to do is it provides you some sliders that bucket your users between three different categories, and gives you a rough outline of what your costs might look like, and then, of course, a link to Sales if you want to talk to somebody about it.